ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 **[Session tickets](http://tools.ietf.org/html/rfc5077)**, created by the server and stored by the client, are blobs containing all necessary information about a connection, encrypted by a key only known to the server.
-If the client presents this tickets with the `ClientHello` message and can prove that it knows the master secret stored in the ticket then the session will be resumed.
+If the client presents this tickets with the `ClientHello` message, and proves that it knows the master secret stored in the ticket, the session will be resumed.

 {% img /images/tls-hs-session-tickets.png 600 Abbreviated Handshake with Session Tickets (1-RTT) %}

-If the server is willing and able to decrypt the given ticket it responds with a `ServerHello` message including an empty Session Ticket extension, otherwise the extension would be omitted completely.
+A server willing and able to decrypt the given ticket responds with a `ServerHello` message including an empty *SessionTicket* extension, otherwise the extension would be omitted completely.
 As with session IDs, the client will start sending application data immediately after the `Finished` message to achieve 1-RTT.